ChrWalte/erchive/README.md

 # erchive/zep

-erchive is a go program that compresses and encrypts files and entire directories into .zep files (encrypted zip files). it compresses using go's built in zip compression and it encrypts using go's built in advanced encryption standard algorithm. it was built to be able to encrypt entire directories using only a single password; the compress is just a bonus.
+erchive is a go program that compresses and encrypts files and entire directories into .zep files (encrypted zip files). it compresses using go's built-in zip compression and it encrypts using go's built-in advanced encryption standard algorithm. it was built to be able to encrypt entire directories using only a single password; the compress is just a bonus.

 ## erchive